Midwest Radio Network: Move FM

 In 1996 Midwest Radio Network sought and was granted a license to establish an FM radio station to complement 2LT.
 The company was granted a license to broadcast on 95.3MHz and began operating as KISS 95.3.
 Later a frequency conflict with a Sydney station led to a change to 107.9 MHz and a name change.
 Finally in 2011 the station was renamed to MoveFM.

 On 15 April 2004 MoveFM's former frequency was auctioned for $106 million by the Australian Broadcasting Tribunal.
 In exchange the Tribunal awarded Midwest two licenses for additional FM frequencies and areas, allowing them to extend coverage by operating translator stations in the Blue Mountains.
-Despite having been granted the licenses, extended works on the tower which is to site the antennas, and delays in obtaining satisfactory power and radiation pattern specifications, has delayed the official launch of the services, which are now not expected to be fully operational until 2022-23.
+Despite having been granted the licenses, the MRN states:The company... is establishing translators to better serve the Blue Mountains... [which] have been extensively delayed due to a range of issues the company has faced including the protractedness of negotiations with the Australian broadcasting regulator ACMA to finalise appropriate technical operating conditions, and completion of works on the transmission tower at Wentworth Falls.
+The translators are expected to be fully operational in 2018.